keaising/im-select.nvim/README.md

     -- if you don't want to restore previous used im in Insert mode, -- e.g. removed `disable_auto_restore = 1`, just let it empty `set_previous_events = {}`
     set_previous_events = { "InsertEnter" },

+    -- Show notification about how to install executable binary when binary is missing keep_quiet_on_no_binary = false
 }
 ```